jameshkramer/docs/docs/standard/linq/sort-elements-multiple-keys.md

 This article shows how to sort on multiple keys.

-## Example: Sort XML that isn't in a namespace
+## Example: Sort XML elements on multiple keys

 This example sorts by shipping postal code (primary) and order date.
-It uses the XML document in [Sample XML file: Customers and orders](sample-xml-file-customers-orders.md).
+It uses XML document [Sample XML file: Customers and orders](sample-xml-file-customers-orders.md).

 ```csharp
 XElement co = XElement.Load("CustomersOrders.xml");